Opening hours and contact information

 In the Gynecology and Obstetrics Inpatient Ward at Hyvinkää Hospital, we treat gynecological patients, pregnant patients, and postpartum families.

-The Gynecology and Obstetrics Inpatient Ward has 21 patient beds where we treat gynecological patients, pregnant patients, and postpartum families.
-Our small and cozy ward provides a warm and peaceful place for childbirth, for getting to know the new family member, as well as for gynecological patients.
+The Gynecology and Obstetrics Inpatient Ward has 20 patient beds where we treat gynecological patients, pregnant patients, and postpartum families.
+Our small and cozy ward provides a warm and peaceful place for the postpartum time, for getting to know the new family member, as well as for gynecological patients.
+In addition to midwives, there are also registered nurses and pediatric practical nurses working on our ward.

 In our operations, we follow WHO and UNICEF’s Baby-Friendly Initiative.
 Our hospital received the Baby-Friendly Hospital certificate in 2015.